 HISTORY OF THE CHOCOLATE BAR

-The Chocolate Bar didn’t really start with chocolate.
-In fact, chocolate making was never part of the plan; instead, in 2008 Mark and Maren moved to the Forest of Dean with their two children to work in Taurus Craft’s residential project, supporting adults with learning difficulties.
+The Chocolate Bar didn’t really start with chocolate; in fact, chocolate making was never part of the plan.
+Instead, in 2008 Mark and Maren moved to the Forest of Dean with their two children to work in Taurus Craft’s residential project, where they would be supporting adults with learning difficulties.

-They soon became more involved in the enterprise than they had ever anticipated, providing tea cakes to the Taurus restaurant, and using their skills in cooking to help run a series of Seasonal Table events held there.
+They soon became more involved in the enterprise than they had ever anticipated, providing tea cakes to the Taurus restaurant, and using their skills in cooking to help run a series of Seasonal Table events.
 This was their first venture into providing food for the public, but it certainly wasn’t their last, and when Taurus found itself in absence of a chocolate shop, someone thought to ask: ‘can you make chocolate?’
 The answer was no, but they could definitely learn!
-A few weeks later Mark and Maren found themselves selling chocolates in a little corner of Taurus Crafts gift shop, not yet called The Chocolate Bar, not yet with a shop of their own, or with the vast array of chocolate flavours and cakes that they produce today, but somehow, without intention, chocolatiers.
+A few weeks later Mark and Maren found themselves selling chocolates in a little corner of Taurus Crafts gift shop.
+It was not yet called The Chocolate Bar and not yet with a shop of their own, nor did it have the vast array of chocolate flavours and cakes that they produce today, but they were somehow, without intention, chocolatiers.

 THE CHOCOLATE BAR TODAY

-In the same way that the Chocolate Bar didn’t start with chocolate, it hasn’t ended there either.
-Over the years Mark and Maren have provided cakes and other baked goods to Taurus Crafts’ restaurant, and expanded their own products to include authentic Danish pastries; Caribbean Rum Cake; Meringue Cake and doughnuts, all of which is made on site, in the kitchen situated below their small shop.
+In the same way that the Chocolate Bar didn’t start with chocolate, it hasn’t ended with it either.
+Over the years Mark and Maren have provided cakes and other baked goods to Taurus Crafts’ restaurant, and expanded their own products to include authentic Danish Pastries; Caribbean Rum Cake; Meringue Cake and Doughnuts.
+All of these delicious goods are made in the on-site kitchen situated below their small shop.

 The Chocolate Bar has become the perfect place for people to come, browse a recipe book or two, and enjoy their tea, coffee or hot chocolate with a slice of cake or a selection of chocolates.
-The Chocolate Bar are committed to proving good food and a friendly experience to all visitors.
+The Chocolate Bar is committed to proving good food and a friendly experience to all visitors.
 It is also a great place to expand your chocolate knowledge by attending one of the chocolate making activities.
 In school holidays, The Chocolate Bar runs several children’s chocolate making activities, and adults chocolate truffle making workshops are available to book throughout the year.
-They have previously catered for birthdays, hen parties, and people who just want to have a go.
+They have previously catered for birthdays, hen parties, or simply provided a fun day for people who just want to have a go.